Harnessing Test-time Adaptation for NLU tasks Involving Dialects of English: Related Work

 \section{Related Work}

 There are limited English dialectal benchmark datasets.
 DialectBench~\cite{faisal-etal-2024-dialectbench} is large-scale NLP dialectal benchmark covering 10 text-level tasks and 281 varieties across languages.
-Mutli-VALUE~\cite{ziems2023multi} is a dialectal translation system which applies documented syntactic structure of dialects as studied by \citet{ewave}.
-Due to DialectBench~\cite{faisal-etal-2024-dialectbench}'s limited tasks in English dialects, we have decided to use Multi-VALUE~\cite{ziems2023multi} for our evaluation.
+However, DialectBENCH is quite limited for the English language, being extensive only for question answering (SDQA).
+There are no other English dialectal benchmarks \cite{acmcsuraditya}.
+Most English dialectal research has been done with Multi-VALUE~\cite{ziems2023multi}, a dialectal translation system which applies documented syntactic structure of dialects as studied by \citet{ewave}.
+Although Multi-VALUE is a synthectic approach to create dialectal data, it is currently the state-of-the-art and used widely by many English dialectal papers \cite{held2023tada, liu-etal-2023-dada, srirag2024predicting, srirag-etal-2025-evaluating}.
+As a result, we use Multi-VALUE in our evaluation pipeline.

 To overcome the dialectal gap, \citet{dacon-etal-2022-evaluating} apply adversarial learning to ensure consistence label prediction between the SAE and AAE inputs. \citet{tan-etal-2020-mind} propose a novel tokenization method which injects grammatical dialectical information as special symbols whilst reducing inflected words to their base form, improving the performance of AAE on SQUAD and MNLI. \citet{held2023tada} use an architecture of dialectal adapters and task adapters via a contrastive loss and morphosyntactic loss. \citet{xiao-etal-2023-task} use task-agnostic low-rank adapters to generalize an LLM to unseen dialects by leveraging expert linguistic knowledge via typological feature vectors. \citet{srirag2024predicting} similarly propose a task-agnostic low-rank adapter approach to the decoder model usecase.
 However, both rely on existing dialectal datasets.